elliotenglish/knowledge_base/statistics.md

 $$\approx\frac{1}{N}\sum_{i=1}^N f(x),\quad x\sim D$$

-Intuitively sampling from $D$ will give use the weighting to produce the statistic.
+Intuitively, sampling $x$ from $D$ will give us an implicit weighting which in the limit of infinite samples converges to the true value.